chaomander2018/Mental-Health-Analysis_Vis-App/README.md

 This dataset is from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.

-*Acknowledgements*：The original dataset is from Open Sourcing Mental Illness。
+*Acknowledgements*：The original dataset is from Open Sourcing Mental Illness.